INTERNATIONAL IMPROVISATION SCHOOL

 - register before May 1, 2020 — $375 + $18.75 GST

 - register after May 1, 2020 — $400 + $20.00 GST

 Registration is through EVENTBRITE

 PLEASE NOTE: You do not need a Paypal account to register through Eventbrite.
 When you click on “Checkout” you will be taken to the payment page.
 There are two options – “Pay with my PayPal account” and “Don't have a PayPal account?” where you can pay by credit card.
 Please contact us if you have any questions regarding registration and fee payment.

 All accommodation is the responsibility of the participant to arrange, but we will help out where ever we can.
 For the most part, it is best to book accommodation that is centrally located and/or has access to city transit.
 The Loose Moose Theatre is located at 1235 – 26 Ave SE, just outside the city centre and is close to city transit.
 There are a few different options for accommodation depending on your budget and requirements including:

 This is a student residence and there are single, double, and four-bedroom apartments available.
 Accommodation is pretty basic, but rates are fairly reasonable for Calgary in the summer.
 Close to restaurants, shops, and city transit.
 If you are thinking of booking a room at SAIT perhaps let us know and we may be able to connect you with other participants to share accommodation (two or four-person apartments).

 This hostel is located near the city centre and has a couple of different options for accommodation.

-We have had several participants book accomodation through this service.
+We have had several participants book accommodation through this service.

 For more information please contact us.